qcif/rdsi-arms/support/dev/install-arms.md

 `redboxInstallArchive`
 : the ReDBox install archive (tar.gz file) to install.
 If this is not provided, then the latest install archive from the Nexus repository will be used.
-Note: the Mint installer is always obtained from the Nexus repository; there is no way to explicitly specify a Mint install archive.
+Note: this file will be accessed by the _deploy.sh_ script running as the _redbox_ user, so it (and the directory it is in) must be readable by the _redbox_ user.

 Note: this script **must** be run with root privileges.

+The Mint installer is always obtained from the Nexus repository; there is no way to explicitly specify a Mint install archive.

 ### Behaviour